LostBitset/Kaidun/README.md

 ## Gameplay

-The game mechanics are based off of Temple Run.
+The game mechanics are inspired by Temple Run.
 In this version you fly over desert mountains on an alien planet, and try to collect artifacts without failing checkpoints.